Magnus Carlsen: 2017

 In January, Carlsen participated in the 79th Tata Steel Chess Tournament.
 He started well, scoring 2 wins and 4 draws in his first 6 games, but missed mate-in-3 versus Giri in round 7, which Giri described as "the most embarrassing moment" of Carlsen's career.
 Carlsen then lost in round 8 to Richárd Rapport, and ultimately placed second with 8/13 (+4−1=8), one point behind winner Wesley So.

 From 13 to 22 April, Carlsen competed in the 4th Grenke Chess Classic, finishing in joint second place, though third on tiebreaks, with Fabiano Caruana, with a score of 4/7 (+1−0=6).
 The clear winner with 5½ points (+4−0=3) was Levon Aronian.
 As a result, Carlsen's FIDE rating dropped to 2832, his lowest since November 2011 (2826).

 Carlsen participated in the fifth edition of Norway Chess from 6 to 16 June.
 He performed poorly and had a of 2755, his lowest since 2015 (2670, at the European Team Chess Championship).
-Ultimately, he placed ninth in the round-robin tournament with 4/9 (+1−2=6), losing to Aronian and Kramnik and winning against Karjakin.
-Aronian won the tournament with 6/9 (+3−0=6).
+Ultimately, he placed ninth in the round-robin tournament with 4/9 (+1−2=6), losing to tournament winner Aronian and Kramnik and winning against Karjakin.

 Carlsen played in the Paris leg of the 2017 Grand Chess Tour, which was held from 21 to 25 June.
 He finished first in the rapid portion of the tournament with 14/18 (+5−0=4; two points for a win) and fifth in the blitz portion with 10/18 (+8−6=4) to place joint first overall with Vachier-Lagrave.
 Carlsen then defeated Vachier-Lagrave in the playoff to win the tournament.

 From 28 June to 2 July, he played in the Leuven leg of the Grand Chess Tour.
-He won this tournament convincingly, scoring 11/18 (+3−1=5; two points for a win) in the rapid portion and 14½/18 (+12−1=5) in the blitz portion for an overall score of 25½/36, three points ahead of the runner-up, Wesley So.
-Carlsen's performance rating in the blitz portion of the tournament was 3018, which Garry Kasparov described as "phenomenal".
+Carlsen won this tournament convincingly, scoring 11/18 (+3−1=5; two points for a win) in the rapid portion and 14½/18 (+12−1=5) in the blitz portion for an overall score of 25½/36, three points ahead of the runner-up, Wesley So.
+His performance rating in the blitz portion of the tournament was 3018, which Garry Kasparov described as "phenomenal".
 Additionally, Leonard Barden, writing for The Guardian, said the performance was only matched by Fischer's 19/22 score at the 1970 World Blitz Championship.